talonhub/community/README.md

 ## Other talon user file sets

 In addition to this repo, there are [other Talon user file sets](https://talon.wiki/talon_user_file_sets/) containing additional commands that you may want to experiment with if you're feeling adventurous 😊.
-Many of them are meant to be used alongside knausj, but a few of them are designed as replacements.
+Many of them are meant to be used alongside `community`, but a few of them are designed as replacements.
 If it's not clear which, please file an issue against the given GitHub repository for that user file set!

 # Collaborators